 This is a Writing Center course in which ESL students study when to change verb tenses and use various transition words, phrases, and clauses to show those changes in paragraphs.
 Students work at their own pace by following a video presentation, writing exercises, and receiving one- on-one instruction.
-The units earned for this course may not be applied toward the 60 units for graduation.
 Open entry/open exit Credit/no credit only.
 (Not applicable to A.A. degree.)